Skip to main content

 Is Besh Qozon Central Asian Pilaf Centre good for solo dining?

 • Yes.
 The communal format means solo diners are not out of place.
-You order by portion, the meal is quick and affordable, and there is no social pressure around table size.
+You order by portion, the meal is quick and affordable, there is no social pressure around table size.
 It is one of the more comfortable solo options in Tashkent's mid-range dining scene.

 Can Besh Qozon Central Asian Pilaf Centre accommodate groups?

-• Groups are well-suited to the pilaf centre format , shared tables mean larger parties can sit together without the logistics of a formal booking.
+• Groups are well-suited to the pilaf centre format, shared tables mean larger parties can sit together without the logistics of a formal booking.
 There is no phone or reservation system listed, so just arrive together.
 Larger groups should aim to go early, before midday, when capacity is at its highest.

 How far ahead should I book Besh Qozon Central Asian Pilaf Centre?